truj1ll0/mkdocs-help-center/docs/campaign-studio/getting-started/intro-to-campaign-studio.md

 ### Settings

 Settings provide the basic details of your campaign and other options, including custom questions.
-Use the Campaign settings menu to find options for setting up and customizing your supporter’s experience.
+Use the **Settings** tab to find options for setting up and customizing your supporter’s experience.

 ![Campaign studio settings](assets/campaign-studio/cs-settings.png)